amnshrestha/openFace-mac-installation-wiki/Output-Format.md

 **Pose**

-`pose_Tx, pose_Ty, pose_Tz` the location of the head with respect to camera in milometers (positive Z is away from the camera)
+`pose_Tx, pose_Ty, pose_Tz` the location of the head with respect to camera in millimetre (positive Z is away from the camera)

 `pose_Rx, pose_Ry, pose_Rz` Rotation is in radians around X,Y,Z axes with the convention `R = Rx * Ry * Rz`, left-handed positive sign.
 The rotation can be either in world or camera coordinates (for visualisation we want rotation with respect to world coordinates).
 This is controlled by `world_coord <1/0>` flag